 - Develop a compelling case for supporting the school every year.

-- Develop an intention program to identify and cultivate major donor prospects from the very beginning of their experience with the school.
+- Develop an intentional program to identify and cultivate major donor prospects from the very beginning of their experience with the school.

 - Coach your Governance Committee to develop a set of best practices for trustee recruitment and mentoring